For NYC Galleries

 Documentation Photography Built Around a Gallery Program

 Carlson Art Photography is an artist-run art documentation studio in Harlem, working with NYC galleries in Chelsea, Tribeca, the Lower East Side, the Upper East Side, Soho, and Bushwick on installation shots, exhibition records, art fair booths, inventory archives, and artist-onboarding sessions.
-Every shoot is calibrated against a printed reference target, captured on a high-resolution medium-format sensor, and delivered as TIFF, JPEG, and web-sized files ready for press, catalogs, and online inventory.
+Every shoot is calibrated against a printed reference target, captured at 51 megapixels — enough resolution for full-bleed catalog spreads and museum-grade prints — and delivered as TIFF, JPEG, and web-sized files ready for press, catalogs, and online inventory.

-Galleries hire the studio for two reasons: the files hold up to publication standards on the first pass, and the photographer behaves like part of the team — quiet on the floor, on-time for openings, and embargoed by default.
-Whether you’re running a six-show season or shooting a single career-defining installation, the workflow is the same: calibrated, archival, and built to outlast the run of any single exhibition.
+Galleries hire the studio for two reasons: the files hold up to publication standards on the first pass, and the photographer behaves like part of the team — quiet on the floor, on-time for openings, and consistent across every show.
+Single show or full season, the workflow is the same — calibrated, archival, and ready to publish.

 02 Exhibitions